Creighton vs San Diego State Players to Watch - Elite Eight

 Creighton Players to Watch

-Scheierman leads his team in rebounds per game (8.3), and also averages 12.8 points and 3.3 assists.
-At the other end, he posts 1 steal and 0.3 blocked shots.
+Scheierman puts up a team-high 8.3 rebounds per contest.
+He is also putting up 12.8 points and 3.3 assists, shooting 42.7% from the field and 36.6% from beyond the arc with 2.4 made 3-pointers per game.

-Kalkbrenner is tops on the Bluejays at 15.9 points per contest, while also posting 1.2 assists and 6.1 rebounds.
+Kalkbrenner paces the Bluejays with 15.9 points per contest and 1.2 assists, while also posting 6.1 rebounds.

-Trey Alexander is putting up 13.7 points, 2.6 assists and 4.2 rebounds per contest.
+Trey Alexander is averaging 13.7 points, 2.6 assists and 4.2 rebounds per contest.

-Ryan Nembhard posts a team-best 4.9 assists per contest.
-He is also putting up 12.3 points and 4 rebounds, shooting 43.3% from the field and 36.3% from beyond the arc with 1.5 made 3-pointers per game.
+Ryan Nembhard averages a team-high 4.9 assists per game.
+He is also posting 12.3 points and 4 rebounds, shooting 43.3% from the floor and 36.3% from beyond the arc with 1.5 made 3-pointers per game.

-Arthur Kaluma is averaging 11.8 points, 1.7 assists and 6 rebounds per contest.
+Arthur Kaluma posts 11.8 points, 6 rebounds and 1.7 assists per contest, shooting 42.1% from the field and 31% from beyond the arc with 1.1 made 3-pointers per game.

 San Diego State Players to Watch

-Bradley tops the Aztecs in scoring (12.8 points per game) and assists (2.1), and produces 3.8 rebounds.
-He also averages 0.7 steals and 0.3 blocked shots.
+Bradley is averaging a team-high 12.8 points per contest.
+And he is contributing 3.8 rebounds and 2.1 assists, making 40.6% of his shots from the floor and 36.1% from 3-point range, with 1.5 triples per contest.

-Lamont Butler is the Aztecs' top assist man (3.4 per game), and he posts 8.5 points and 2.7 rebounds.
+Lamont Butler is the Aztecs' top assist man (3.4 per game), and he delivers 8.5 points and 2.7 rebounds.

+The Aztecs receive 9.8 points, 2.3 rebounds and 3.1 assists per game from Trammell.

 Creighton Top Performers (Last 10 Games)